mbaumer/us_hep_funding/docs/_states/NY.md

 <a name="NY-18"></a>
 [Back to top](#top)
 ## NY-18 -- Rep. Sean Maloney (D)
+### Committees
+Sean Maloney is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016